 We’ve been working with parents and others who use child restraints to develop better communication about how to use restraints correctly.
 We’ve also been developing, in the laboratory, new methods to study the interaction between children and the restraint system.
 Some of the errors are introduced when parents are installing the restraints, but children introduce others themselves.
 For example, taking their arms out of the harness.

-So you’re recording real-world examples of how child restraints are used and translating them to research, rather then using studies to inform people as to how to use the restraints.
+So you’re recording real-world examples of how child restraints are used and translating them to research, rather than using studies to inform people as to how to use the restraints.

 That’s exactly right.
 We’re watching kids in real cars and using methods to objectively identify the features of restraints that are more likely to be associated with errors in use.
 We’re about to start a new program, using these methods, to define the specific features of the restraints that are important for children maintaining correct use while they’re in cars.